Frequently Asked Questions

-We have developed a new service with the qualifications recognition body UK NARIC, that will map non-UK electrical qualifications against the specific knowledge requirements of the Experienced Worker Assessment.
+We have developed a new service with the qualifications recognition body Ecctis (formally known as UK Naric), that will map non-UK electrical qualifications against the specific knowledge requirements of the Experienced Worker Assessment.

-The service – which will provide you with an ‘Electrotechnical Skills Statement’ – will be launched soon and more details will be available on this website.
+The service will provide you with an ‘Industry Skills Statement’ – find out more on the Ecctis website.

 There will be no exemptions from the practical performance elements – even if you have significant practical experiences of working overseas, you will still need to be working in the UK to complete the practical elements of the EWA.